09 Jul Health and wellness for bodybuilders

 Health and wellness for bodybuilders

-Before you decide what to drink, chew or swallow in a bid to get that six-pack, do read of our short list of ‘Dos and Don’ts’ to ensure that you are not putting your health at risk:
+Before you decide what to drink, chew or swallow in a bid to get that six-pack, do read our short list of ‘Dos and Don’ts’ to ensure that you are not putting your health at risk:

 DON’T buy drugs such as anabolic steroids – either from the internet or from other sources.
 Anabolic steroids are manufactured drugs that mimic the effects of the male hormone testosterone.
 They are class C drugs, meaning that not only are you putting yourself in grave danger of addiction and serious adverse reactions, you will also be breaking the law.